 The software chosen by UNHCR is the free open-source ODK application.
 ODK stands for Open Data Kit, and is a set of applications for creating questionnaires and surveys that can be downloaded free from the internet.

-Before you start a survey, you need to make sure that you have the latest version of ODK Collect recommended by UNHCR on the phones and that you have the right version of ODK Aggregate (server) on your computer.
-You will always find information concerning current versions in latest updates.
+Before you start a survey, you need to make sure that you have the latest version of ODK Collect recommended by UNHCR on the phones and that you have the right version of ODK Aggregate (server for the offline setting) on your computer or a preset Raspberry Pi server.
+For context with internet connection, the webpage based KoboToolbox can be used instead of ODK Aggregate to deploy questionnaires and export data.
+You will always find information concerning current versions in the latest updates.

 ANDROID MOBILE PHONES

 You will need enough smartphones for each survey team to have one or two phones, as well as a few backups.
-All phones must be running on Android platform in order to be compatible with the ODK application.
-For ease of use, smartphones with a large touchscreen and slide-out keyboard are preferable.
-The smartphones may be borrowed from UNHCR HQ, or country operations could have their own set of phones.
+All phones must be running on Android platform in order to be compatible with the ODK Collect application.
+For ease of use, smartphones with a large touchscreen are preferable.
+The smartphones may be borrowed from UNHCR HQ, RB-EHAGL, or country operations could have their own set of phones.
+It’s highly recommended to distribute and collect survey phones before and after the survey every day and keep a log of inventory.

 - Android Version 2.3 (recent phones are generally platform 4 or higher)